junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

-# WORKING TOWARD A BALANCE BETWEEN
+# BALANCE BETWEEN TREATMENT AND PREVENTION

 A balance between treatment and prevention often comes down to a balance between immediate needs and long-term needs.